research projects

 Solar technology development faces different challenges at different scales and in different places.

-Learn MoreFEWCON Household Consumption Study
+Learn MoreFEWCON Household Study

 Reduce greenhouse gas emissions associated with household consumption through conservation of direct and indirect energy use.